 How to Register an LLC in Delaware

-In order to form an LLC offshore in Delaware, you will have to register it with the Delaware Division of Corporations.
+In order to form an offshore company in Delaware, you will have to register it with the Delaware Division of Corporations.
 This state agency manages all types of business formations in Delaware.
 It defines the rules and regulations for business owners who want to incorporate an LLC in Delaware.
 In order to successfully register your Delaware LLC, you will need to go through the following steps:

 Step 1: Choose a Company Name